JUngvari/portfolio/README.md

 # portfolio
-This website is the place to compile my communications portfolio.
+This is the place where I compile my communications portfolio.